RausellLab/CNVxplorer/README.md

 # The tag "cnvxplorer" is optional, you can choose your own tag
 docker build -t cnvxplorer .

-# The default port is 3838.
-If you specify a different port, you
+# -p Specify the port.
+The default port is 3838.
+If you select a different port, you
 # need to change it before in the Dockerfile (command: EXPOSE)
+# Please, make sure the port is listening and not blocked by firewalls
+# -d Detached mode
-docker run -p 3838:3838 cnvxplorer
+docker run -d -p 3838:3838 cnvxplorer

+# Note: the first session after the deployment is slower since the application loads all the date needed
 ```